-For those looking to make large messaging campaigns, Telnyx supports messaging on toll free numbers.
-SMS is currently supported however MMS is still a work in progress.
-Toll free messaging is only supported towards US/CAN destinations at this time.
-This article details valid use cases, best practices and the verification process
+For those looking to make large messaging campaigns, Telnyx supports messaging on toll-free numbers.
+We support SMS and MMS (US and Canada only).
+This article details valid use cases, best practices and the verification process.

 Within that form you'll be asked to clarify your use case and provide information such as: